loukylor/ThrowJoint/README.md

 2. If you want to change the type of collider, or what GameObject it's located on, make sure to change the `FixColliders` animation on the `World Physics` animator.
 3. The collider CANNOT be on by default.
 4. DO NOT change the name of any of the GameObjects in the prefab.
 Only the `Container` GameObject should have any GameObjects added as children.
+5. The collider on the joint will act as a collider for your avatar.
+I have no idea why it does this, and no idea how to fix it.
+6. The collision on the rigidbody is discrete, so it may phase through things.
+It doesn't usually pose an issue but on thing surfaces it does.
+You can change the collision type, but it will cause lag.
+The Unity manual isn't lying when it says the other collision types have a performance hit.
+Even if there is just one.

 Essentially, you must follow the constraints detailed in [this](https://github.com/VRLabs/VRChat-Avatars-3.0#world-physics) prefab.